Written By Dr Megan Rowles

 You, like many people around the world, may have already been infected by toxoplasma without knowing it.

-Your immune system defeated the invaider, unless you were unlucky enough to be immune suppressed or pregnant at the time you were infected.
+Your immune system defeated the invader, unless you were unlucky enough to be immune suppressed (for example having chemotherapy) or pregnant at the time you were infected.

 Sources of infection are most commonly eating oocysts in undercooked (rare/medium-rare) meat, drinking unpasteurised milk or contaminated water, not washing vegetables properly or not washing your hands properly after gardening, playing in a sandpit or cleaning your cat’s litter tray.